 What is the importance of confirmation testing?

 Confirmation testing is important because it helps businesses ensure that the results obtained from initial testing are accurate and reflective of reality.
-By conducting confirmation tests, businesses can use data-driven decisions to roll out successful campaign variations.
+Businesses can use data-driven decisions to roll out successful campaign variations by conducting confirmation tests.

 A version of this post appeared in Red8 Interactive’s blog: 6 THINGS TO CONSIDER WHEN TESTING YOUR WEBSITE.
 Red8 is the team behind Inn8ly.